SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 • Temporality: Specification of how the metric data is aggregated

-If you feel the Metric Type, description, or temporality is incorrect, you can edit them using the edit button.
+If you feel the Metric Type, description, or temporality is incorrect, you can edit them using the Edit button in the Metadata section.

 3. All Attributes Section